google/myelin-acorn-electron-hardware/bga_in_two_layers/README.md

 I'm going to try using the first attempt board by setting all the bad pins as high-Z, and bridging them over to known-good pins.
 This is documented in [first_attempt.pdf](first_attempt.pdf).

+SECOND ASSEMBLY ATTEMPT -- This worked way better.
+The first board was super flaky, and I never managed to get all the address pins working properly.
+The second one appears to behave correctly.
+I used solder paste and a lower reflow temperature, and fitted a lot of decoupling capacitors.

 ![PCB front](pcb/pcb-front.png)